poppingtonic/greenwald-30c3-keynote/transcript/transcript.md

 thing that's so interesting to me about that list is that it actually keeps growing, as long as it is.
-The reason why that's so amazing to me is because the reason the people on that list, and others like them, pay a price, is because the United States knows that it's only hope for continuing to maintain its regimen of secrecy, behind which it can engage in those radical and corrupt acts, is to intimidate, deter and threaten people who are would-be whistleblowers and
+The reason why that's so amazing to me is because the reason the people on that list, and others like them, pay a price, is because the United States knows that its only hope for continuing to maintain its regimen of secrecy, behind which it can engage in those radical and corrupt acts, is to intimidate, deter and threaten people who are would-be whistleblowers and